Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 4

 In order to show that $\bar{X}^3$ is a topological manifold, it suffices to show that at every point the space of directions is either $\sph^2$ or $\disk^2$.

 Orientable Alexandrov spaces of dimension three or less are topological manifolds (see Exercise 10.10.4 Part (2) of~\cite{BBI}).
-Thus, the space of directions normal to any orbit in $X^4$ is an orientable manifold.
-Additionally, the isotropy action on it is orientation-preserving and so the quotient is an orientable $2$-space, that is, it is $\sph^2$ or $\disk^2$.
+Thus, the space of directions normal to any orbit in $X^4$ is an orientable, positively curved manifold.
+Additionally, the isotropy action on it is orientation-preserving and so the quotient is an orientable, positively curved $2$-space, that is, $\sph^2$ or $\disk^2$.
 But the space of directions at a point in $\bar{X}^3$ is precisely this quotient, proving the claim.

 Note further that the only time $\disk^2$ arises as a space of directions is when the isotropy group is $T^1$.
 This shows that $\partial \bar{X}^3$ is a subset of $\bar{F}$.